 At the same time, iWatch leaks have pointed to Nike FuelBand SE-inspired fitness tracking and biometric sensors.
 Apple could possibly take more cues from the sneaker maker instead of its smartwatches rivals.

 For a gadget that supposedly keeps the time, the iWatch release date rumors have been all over the place.
 It highlights the fact that no one outside of Apple has the full scoop.

-That's hardly enough time to manufacturer the targeted 10 million smartwatches that have been suggested for the iWatch launch window.
+Apple won't start iWatch production until September, according to rumors, and that's not enough time to manufacturer the targeted 10 million smartwatches suggested for the iWatch launch window.